zaxklone/GooDork3-dev/README.md

-GooDork3-dev (K3170 is quite Busy- EDITION)
+GooDork3-dev (K3170 is quite Busy - EDITION)

 The GooDork3  development reposititory, this is a non-operational copy of GooDork3 and the